CWP Global Leadership

 Andrew has been in the renewable energy industry since 2004 and is CWP’s Business Development Manager.
 He has developed large scale renewable energy projects including the Snowtown Wind Farm (South Australia) and the Solar Dawn solar thermal project (Queensland), which was the successful Round 1 solar thermal proponent in the Commonwealth Government’s Solar Flagships program.
-He is part of the team developing the Asian Renewable Energy Hub (AREH) project, and coordinates six research projects at the Australian National University to address technical, economic, legal, policy and social aspects of the AREH project.
+He is part of the team developing the Asian Renewable Energy Hub (AREH) project, and coordinates CWP Renewables’ engagement with a $10m research Grand Challenge of the Australian National University, ‘Zero-Carbon Energy for the Asia-Pacific’, to address technical, economic, legal, policy and social aspects of the AREH project.

 A Fellow of the Institute of Public Accountants, Audine joined the Company in 2008.
 Audine has previous experience with a computer whitebox manufacturer and a national corporate with various divisions involving motor vehicles, trucks and agriculture.
 Audine is exceptionally reliable and very well experienced to be managing CWP’s accounts.